 Hazelnut Research Field

 The nation’s second-largest hazelnut research field is located on nine acres of gently sloping land just north of Lied Lodge.
 This unique woody perennial field is showing the way to better food production, environmental health, and innovative agro-forestry practices.
-In 2006, the Lied Greenhouse produced the largest number of hazelnut seedlings grown from hazelnuts in the world.
+As a founding member of the Hybrid Hazelnut Consortium, we have worked to improve the genetics of this unique plant.
+We have recently planted another hazelnut orchard featuring nuts with improved genetics.
+We see this as a first step towards commercialization in the near future.

 Living Snow Fence

 This natural snow fence of woody florals provides year-round wind protection, saves money on snow removal, and supplies food and cover for wildlife.
 It incorporates small fruit crops, decorative woody florals (like cardinal dogwood and pussy willow), and hazelnuts.
-In spring, cuttings are sold to local florists and used for arrangements in Lied Lodge.
+These original plantings can now be viewed in the conservation fields west of Lied Lodge along the Conservation Trail.

 The Douglasfir timbers in the Lied Lodge lobby were plantation-grown in Oregon on lands that utilize forest stewardship management plans.